-Circles for Social Change believes that white folks must do the “inside work” of accountability and healing to effectively participate in efforts for social change.
+In collaboration with Circles for Social Change, the RJ Center offers workshops in “Transforming Whiteness for Racial Justice.”
+This workshop is based on the idea that white folks must do the “inside work” of accountability and healing to effectively participate in efforts for social change.
 This workshop is for white people who wish to be more responsive to the complexities of building relationships across difference, and effectively challenge racism in society and in ourselves.
 This means thinking about how our racial histories, positionality and privilege have affected the way we interact across difference.

 Through restorative justice practices, we will engage in self-reflection, dialog and group activities to:

 - Move from our heads to our hearts in our discussions around race

 - Understand the ways that our socialization as white people affects our behaviors, beliefs and interactions